Susilo Bambang Yudhoyono

-Susilo Bambang Yudhoyono (/id/; born 9 September 1949), commonly referred to as SBY (/id/), is an Indonesian politician and retired army general who served as the sixth President of Indonesia from 2004 to 2014 and the second President of Indonesia from the military after Suharto.
+Susilo Bambang Yudhoyono (/id/; born 9 September 1949), commonly referred to as SBY (/id/), is an Indonesian politician and retired military officer who served as the sixth president of Indonesia from 2004 to 2014 and the second president from the military after Suharto.
 He founded the Democratic Party of Indonesia and served as its 4th chairman from 2014 until 2020.
 He also served as the 8th and 10th Coordinating Minister for Political and Security Affairs from 2000 until 2001 and again from 2001 until 2004.
 He also served as the president of the Assembly and chair of the Council of the Global Green Growth Institute.

 Yudhoyono won the 2004 presidential election—the first direct presidential election in Indonesia, defeating incumbent President Megawati Sukarnoputri.
 He was sworn into office on 20 October 2004, together with Jusuf Kalla as Vice President.
 He ran for re-election in 2009 with Boediono as his running mate, and won with an outright majority of the votes in the first round of balloting; he was sworn in for a second term on 20 October 2009.

 During his tenure as president, Indonesia participated in many world peace missions, both at the national and international levels.
 Yudhoyono successfully negotiated a deal that ended the Aceh insurgency, an insurgency which lasted from 1976 to 2005.
 As a result, he was given the title "Father of Peace."
 Yudhoyono also chaired the 18th and 19th ASEAN Summits in 2011 and was awarded the Lifetime Achievement Award (Champions of the Earth) in 2014.